Welcome from the Pro Vice-Chancellor (Student Experience)

-Yes, expense claims for expenses incurred in the academic year 2019-20 must be submitted by the deadline of 30th September 2020.
+Yes, expense claims for expenses incurred in the current academic year must be submitted by the deadline of 30th September.

 Annual External Examiners Reports

-Where can I get a copy of the Annual External Examiners Report pro-forma ?
+Where can I find the Annual External Examiners Report form?

 Payment of the honorarium is dependent on all 3 of the following:

-- Submission of an Annual Report on the standard report pro forma to the Quality and Enhancement Office
+- Submission of an Annual Report on the standard report pro forma to the Quality Management Office

-- Supporting documentation from the school having been received by the Quality and Enhancement Office
+- Supporting documentation from the school having been received by the Quality Management Office

-- An appropriate check of your right to work in the UK having been carried out and the Quality and Enhancement Office holding this documentation
+- An appropriate check of your right to work in the UK having been carried out and the Quality Management Office holding this documentation

 I have changed my bank account - what should I do?